General Builder - Buliding service including fosses septiques, new builds, extensions and... Find out more...

 - Valid passport or carte de séjour

-- Acte de Naissance Intégral: Unabridged birth certificate less than 3 months old supplied by a bureau of records, not a hospital
+- Acte de Naissance Intégral: Unabridged birth certificate less than 3 months old supplied by a bureau of records, not a hospital (6 months if the service supplying the records is based abroad)

 - Justificatifs de domicile: Proof of address supplied by the resident of the commune.
 Ideally provide two documents proving residence in the commune, for example an EDF bill, telephone account, rent receipt or residential insurance documents